Bio-Inspired Modality Fusion for Active Speaker Detection: Related Work

-The largest and most heterogeneous active speaker detection dataset available at the moment is presumably \textit{AVA-ActiveSpeaker} \cite{c22}, developed by Google for the 4th ActivityNet challenge at CVPR 2019.
-This hand labeled set of segments obtained from 160 YouTube videos amounts to around 38.5 hours of audiovisual data, where each of the covered 3.65 million frames is detailed with bounding box locations for all detected speaker faces as well as with three types of labels for each present bounding box -- \textit{speaking and audible, speaking but not audible, not speaking}.
+The largest and most heterogeneous active speaker detection dataset available at the moment is presumably {AVA-ActiveSpeaker} \cite{Roth}, developed by Google for the 4th ActivityNet challenge at CVPR 2019.
+This hand labeled set of segments obtained from 160 YouTube videos amounts to around 38.5 h of audiovisual data, where each of the covered \mbox{3.65 million} frames is detailed with bounding box locations for all detected speaker faces as well as with three types of labels for each present bounding box---{speaking and audible, speaking but not audible, not speaking}.
 Such a corpus should therefore be perfect for learning ASD as it covers all previously mentioned requirements for a suitable audiovisual dataset and presents no major drawbacks.
-To support this, the team behind \textit{AVA-ActiveSpeaker} used it to train and test both static and recurrent prediction models, applying modality fusion and consistently achieving great performances.
+To support this, the team behind {AVA-ActiveSpeaker} used it to train and test both static and recurrent prediction models, applying modality fusion and consistently achieving great performances.
 Unfortunately however, this dataset encompasses an extremely high amount of low quality videos in terms of image resolution, audio intelligibility and noise.
 The creators of the dataset even went so far as to include several voice-over videos and dubbed versions of movies not in their original language.
-This naturally means a copious amount audio clips are out of sync with their supposedly respective facial image sequences, besides also the lengths of these clips frequently not pairing with those of their sequences -- the same phrase usually varies in duration for different languages.
+This naturally means a copious amount of audio clips are out of sync with their supposedly respective facial image sequences.
+Additionally, the lengths of these clips frequently do not pair with the lengths of those facial sequences---due to phrases varying in duration for different languages.
 Taking this into account each of the 160 videos was manually inspected for quality assessment, as though they may be appropriate for a challenge in the same conditions, it would be senseless to use such great amounts of noisy incorrect data to train a model and expect it to perform successfully with correct data and in the real world.
-A total of only 20 videos, whose list is available on our github repository\footnote{https://github.com/gustavomiguelsa/SCF}, were deliberated to meet today's audiovisual capture standards.
-The repository also contains an exemplary demonstration video of the technique described in this paper, for easier understanding.
+A total of 20 videos were considered to meet today's audiovisual capture standards.

-\section{METHODOLOGY}
+\section{Methodology}

 This section describes the path taken to develop the proposed technique aimed at performing active speaker detection, including detailed descriptions of each individual component of the overall system.